by Jake Goldbas

 Pleasing the crowd with new originals, the band played “Positive,” and “Bath Full of Ecstasy.”
 “Positive,” has a catchy recursive hook, where band members sang, “We used to get together and talk about how we used to get together,” in a call and answer.
 In fact, the band consistently had excellent vocal harmonies.
 The song, “Bath Full of Ecstasy,” has an oldies or soul chord progression, and is slower than most of the band’s songs, but not by much.
 The song had manic energy that couldn’t sit still, and the chord changes swung in weird ways.

 Thus, the show is somewhat at odds with its recordings.
 The liabilities as recordings become assets in its live show.
-Repetitive bass lines and lyrics on a computer or cell phone can be tossed aside as trivial, however, in-person they become central to the message of the band as dance-pop experience.
-Idiosyncrasy seems obnoxious on recordings but became charming and unique at the live show.
+Repetitive bass lines and lyrics on a computer or cell phone can be tossed aside as trivial, however, in person they become central to the message of the band as a dance-pop experience.
+Idiosyncrasy seems obnoxious on recordings but becomes charming and unique at the live show.